-All Vortex Flow Meters are systematically calibrated and adjusted, means compare to a reference and adjuest to reach the designed accuracy.
+All Vortex Flow Meters are systematically calibrated and adjusted, which means compare to a reference and adjust to reach the designed accuracy.

-To prove the uncertainty of the measurement, we have to prove the quality of the calibration.
-Calibration of all Vortex sizes from DN 15 to 300 on the rig in the factory from ABB, E&H, Yokogawa and etc.
+To prove the uncertainty of the measurement, we need to prove the quality of the calibration.
+Calibration of all Vortex flow meter sizes from DN15 to 300 on the rig in the factory from ABB, Endress+Hauser, Yokogawa, etc.

-Those rigs are accredited as per ISO/IEC 17025 by any Accreditation office, with mutual recognition with other European Metrological Institute (like Cofrac, PTB, NMI…) but also with other certified bodies.
+Those rigs are accredited as per ISO/IEC 17025 by any Accreditation office, with mutual recognition with other European Metrological Institute (like Cofrac, PTB, NMI…) and other certified bodies.

 As most of you know, the calibration is done with water.
 During the procedure, the K factor of each device is defined.
 The use of water has several advantages due to excellent knowledge of water properties, a very accurate and outstanding calibration may be achieved.
 Therefore the accuracy reached as per the accreditation is better than +/-0,05%.
 Furthermore, the media used (water) enables to optimize the dynamic flow conditions to regulate a perfect flow profile.